TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 while read password; do
-  echo -e "[+] Testing the password: $password" openssl enc -d -aes-256-cbc -salt -in drupal.enc -out content.txt -pass pass:$password 2>/dev/null
-  if [ "$?" -eq 0 ]; then
+  echo -e "[+] Testing the password: $password" openssl enc -d -aes-256-cbc -salt -in "$file" -out content.txt -pass pass:"$password" 2>/dev/null if [ "$?" -eq 0 ]; then
     echo -e "\n[+] The correct password is -> $password" echo -e "[+] Decrypted content was saved into the file -> $file"